 At one of his three NYC offices, you receive a proper diagnosis and effective sclerotherapy treatment for spider veins and other venous diseases.

-In the experienced hands of your NYC vein doctor, spider vein sclerotherapy is ideal for:
+In the experienced hands of your best rated varicose vein specialist in Manhattan, spider vein sclerotherapy is ideal for:

 Not everyone is a candidate for sclerotherapy.
 You may not be able to undergo the treatment if you’re: